 - 5A.
 Identify cost-effective ways of offering mobile or periodic collection of hazardous wastes and targeted EPR materials at locations where service gaps exist.
 This may include partnering with stewardship or private organizations to support round-up events.
 PRRD will implement the temporary collection if deemed feasible. - 5B.
 Investigate potential partnerships with stewardship organizations to offer permanent drop-off of hazardous wastes and targeted EPR materials at locations where service gaps exist.
 PRRD will pilot a permanent collection option and establish more permanent drop-off locations if it is deemed viable.

 Implement programs at PRRD facilities where feasible.

-- \ The investigation will determine capital costs for a permanent collection and the financial support available from stewardship organizations. - \\ Cost of round-up event every three years.
-The frequency will be determined based on the pilot results of permanent drop-off option and success of round-up events.
+- The investigation will determine capital costs for a permanent collection and the financial support available from stewardship organizations. - Cost of round-up event every three years.